The Hills: New Beginnings

 The Hills: New Beginnings is an American reality television show, developed as a sequel to The Hills.
-The series documents the original cast members as they navigate from the carefree days that were their 20s to the more complicated reality of life in their mid 30s while still living in Los Angeles.
+The series documents the original cast members as they navigate from the carefree days of their 20s to the more complicated reality of life in their mid-30s while still living in Los Angeles.
 The series was canceled after two seasons in January 2022.

 Production

 Development

 The Hills is an American reality television series that aired for six seasons on MTV from May 31, 2006, until July 13, 2010.
 Developed as a spin-off of Laguna Beach: The Real Orange County, the series aired six seasons and focused on the personal and professional lives of several young men and women residing in Los Angeles, California.
 Its premise was conceived by Adam DiVello, while Liz Gateley and Sean Travis served as executive producers.
 On August 20, 2018, at the 2018 MTV Video Music Awards, MTV announced a revival of the series entitled The Hills: New Beginnings, set to air in 2019.
 On April 2, 2019, it was announced that the series was set to premiere on June 24, 2019.

 On July 22, 2019, due to high viewership and ratings, the series was renewed for a second season which premiered on May 12, 2021.
 Production began in early 2020, with only a few episodes completed filming before being halted in March due to the COVID-19 pandemic.
 The plan was to resume mid-late summer, with MTV at one point even considering filming in a quarantine bubble.
 The network ultimately chose against this, and normal production resumed in November 2020 with strict COVID-19 safety protocols in place after California began to lifts its lockdowns.
 However, due to long delay of season 2, the series received low ratings.
 On January 18, 2022, MTV canceled the series after two seasons.